gretzky/nhl-api/packages/players/README.md

 # @nhl-api/players

-A list of every NHL player to ever step on the ice*
+A list of all 16,892 NHL players to ever step on the ice*

 <sup>*Probably.
 Some may be missing or duplicated.
 YMMV.</sup>